po456asd/gbf-autopilot/README.md

 * Raid queue
 * Viramate

 These modules are hardcoded and eagerly loaded.
-However, it would be possible to lazily load these modules alongside with other external modules from others, further improving the capability of the bot itself.
+However, it would be possible to lazily load these modules alongside with other external modules, further improving the capability of the bot itself.

 ## License
 This software is licensed under the [MIT License](LICENSE)